 - Sometimes getting the wire gate through the hanger can be tricky; however, once through the rest of the carabiner follows.

 Wear and tear?

 - As the Vlad is usually attached to bolt hangers, it has got a hard time, especially in the top of the carabiner.
 Also along the lower edges that have scraped along rocks when on the harness.

 Strength and weight

-- The Vlad is only 90grams (4 gr. heavier than my usual HMS SG alloy carabiner).
+- The Vlad is only 90grams (4 gr. more than my usual HMS SG alloy carabiner).

 Did the Vlad solve the problem?

-- No more tri-loading and crowding of the master carabiner.
+- Yes.
+There is no more tri-loading and crowding of the master carabiner.
 The offset D shape locates the carabiner to keep loading along the spine.

 - I have field trialled the Vlad on around 15 canyon trips, on a two-day canyon rescue workshop and over 17 hours on a deep cave rescue SAREX.